laozhanga/website/zhb-iredmail-docs/en_US/overview/0-network.ports.md

 * 995: POP3S (Secure POP3 over SSL).
 Deprecated, recommended to use port 110 with STARTTLS.
 * 143: IMAP service, insecure connection.
 Supports STARTTLS for secure connection.
 * 993: IMAPS (Secure IMAP over SSL).
 Deprecated,  recommended to use port 143 with STARTTLS.
-* 2000: managesieve service.
-(Refuse connections from external network in iptables be default)
+* 4190: managesieve service.
+(Refuse connections from external network in iptables by default).
+Note: in old iRedMail releases, it's port 2000, it's deprecated and not even listed in `/etc/services` file.

 ## Amavisd-new

-* 10024: main port used for Postfix to inject incoming/outgoing emails for spam/virus scanning, DKIM signing/verification, etc.
+* 10024: port used for inbound messages, includes spam/virus scanning, DKIM verification, applying spam policy.
+* 10026: port used for outbound messages, includes spam/virus scanning, DKIM signing, apply spam policy.
 * 9998: port used to manage quarantined emails.

 All ports are listening on `127.0.0.1` by default.

+## iRedAPD (Postfix policy server)

+* 7777: default listen port.
+Listening on IP address `127.0.0.1` by default, offers greylisting, whitelisting, blacklists, throttling, and other features.

 ## Policyd or Cluebringer (Postfix policy server)

 * 10031: default listen port.
 Listening on IP address `127.0.0.1` by default.

-## iRedAPD (Postfix policy server)

-* 7777: default listen port.
-Listening on IP address `127.0.0.1` by default.
+!!! note

+    Policyd and Cluebringer were removed since iRedMail-0.9.3, they're replaced by iRedAPD.